Buying Your First Guitar

 Purchasing a Guitar Online

-If you’re purchasing a guitar online, the best sources would be GuitarCenter.com, SweetWater.com, MusiciansFriend.com, and SamAshMusic.com.
+If you’re purchasing a guitar online, the best online sources would be GuitarCenter.com, SweetWater.com, MusiciansFriend.com, and SamAshMusic.com.
 Most of these instrument outlets have favorable return policies if you’re not happy with the instrument.
-Sometimes in doing the doing your research for guitars at these websites, you’ll encounter the same brands and model guitars, which most outlets will carry.
-At that point, you can shop for the best price as those guitars will be of the same quality.
+You’ll notice that you’ll encounter the same brands and model guitars, which most outlets will carry.
+If you purchase from a local dealer, sometimes you can negotiate the price of the instrument.

 Protect Your Guitar!